21 Best Artist Portfolio Websites (Examples) 2026

 It has a very original home page with hand-crafted graphics and text that work as navigation through her website.

 Furthermore, the header is basic, with a “logo,” the name of the current page, and a home button.
-But there’s no footer for an uncluttered feel.
+However, there’s no footer to maintain an uncluttered feel.

 Need more ideas?
 Then take a peek at these websites built on the Wix platform.